Badger Creek

 Badger Creek is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Badger Creek is around 1,564, a decrease of 46 people since the 2021 Census which reported a population of 1,610.
-This change is inferred from AreaSearch's estimation of the resident population at 1,551 following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-The population density ratio is approximately 174 persons per square kilometer.
+The estimated population of the suburb of Badger Creek is 1,564 as of May 2026, a decrease of 46 people compared to the 2021 Census figure of 1,610.
+This change is inferred from AreaSearch's estimation of the resident population at 1,562 in June 2025 and one validated new address since the Census date.
+The population density is 174 persons per square kilometer.
 Overseas migration was the primary driver of population growth in recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+According to ABS/Geoscience Australia projections released in 2024 with a base year of 2022, the suburb's population is expected to increase by 63 persons to 2041, reflecting an increase of 3.9% over the 16-year period.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future population trends suggest lower quartile growth, with an expected expansion of 47 persons in the suburb of Badger Creek by 2041 based on aggregated SA2-level projections, reflecting a gain of 2.2% over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.

 Frequently Asked Questions - Population